-Sperm are not suffering from the winter blues, according a new study.
-Researchers say that human sperm are generally at their healthiest and "swim" faster in winter and early spring, making it easier to conceive during those months, the New York Daily News reports.
+Sperm are not suffering from the winter blues, according to a study out of Israel last year.
+Researchers say that human sperm are generally at their healthiest and "swim" faster in winter and early spring, making it easier to conceive during those months.

 Susanna and her sister, Diane, struggled with polycystic ovarian syndrome (PCOS) ever since they were teenagers.
 Early on, their doctor told them not to expect they’d ever have children and each sister resigned herself to a life that did not include motherhood.
 But when Susanna unexpectedly became pregnant, she and Diane were thrilled.
 Though that surprise pregnancy ended in miscarriage and another spontaneous pregnancy did not happen, Susanna remained optimistic that there was a baby in her future.

 Infertility affects 1 in 8 couples in the United States, according to federal statistics.
 Many women turn to specialists, online research, books and DVDs to gain as much knowledge as possible when it comes to dealing with this struggle — and, of course, the stories of other couples who have been through it and have successfully become parents.